14 – Cold War, 1953-62

 B-29 Superfortress, Del Valle-Bergstrom AFB, Austin, Texas

-Had the U.S. invaded and the Russians/Cubans retaliated, which it would have if Johnson, Reagan, or Bobby Kennedy had been president, it likely would’ve triggered World War III.
-They would’ve likely annihilated Miami just to get the party started.
+Had the U.S. invaded and the Russians/Cubans retaliated, which it would have if Johnson, Reagan, or Bobby Kennedy had been president, it might’ve triggered World War III, though that’s unknowable as a counterfactual scenario.
+The Soviets likely would’ve annihilated Miami just to get the party started.
 Had the SS-4 intermediate missiles been prepped in time and fired, they would’ve impacted a bigger portion of the U.S. population — anything southeast of a line arcing from Dallas to Washington, D.C.
 Austin would’ve been a target because of the Strategic Air Command refueling station at Del Valle/Bergstrom Air Force Base.
 The attacks wouldn’t have killed everyone southeast of that line, at least not immediately, but it would’ve been carnage on an unprecedented scale, beyond anything seen in WWII.
 If Washington, D.C. had been destroyed, it would’ve been difficult for the government to keep the U.S. intact, at least in the form we know it.
 There would’ve been radiation in the atmosphere, including over Cuba if the winds didn’t cooperate.
 Even if the LUNA short-range nukes had been fired on American troops, there would’ve been tremendous pressure on Kennedy to respond by bombing the Soviets (as he already vowed to do), which would have provoked a larger attack on the rest of the U.S. The fate of humanity hung in the balance.

 Estimated Cuban Missile Range